virtualelephant/k8s-sample-application/README.md

 # Requirements:
 - Local system should have Docker to build the Publisher container
-- Docker repository to push the Publisher container
+- Container repository to push the Publisher container